UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_02.md

 - (3): This is the Git extension tab.
 You've used it extensively in the previous chapters to version-control your repositories.

 - (4): This is your table of contents tab.
 Whenever you insert Markdown headings to your notebooks, they will automatically show up here and will help you easily jump to any specific section of your notebook.
+You can also show code cells in the table of contents and expand and collapse sections to get a quick overview of your notebook.

 There is also an Extension Manager tab which we will talk about in more detail in later sections of this module.